-I’m a 50+ year-old father of three 20-something children, who is financial independent, but still working.
+I’m a 50+ year-old father of three 20-something children, who is financially independent, but still working.
 I’ve mainly created this site to educate my children and others on what I’ve learned from my years of passion and education around personal finance.
 I have an undergraduate degree in Business Information Systems and an MBA in Finance.
 I’ve worked as an engineer and manager for 31 years at 12 different companies, primarily in high tech, for both tiny companies of 6 people and multi-nationals with over 200,000 employees.
 I’ve made my share of mistakes and seen multiple boom and bust cycles, but was able to put my three children through college with no debt while living in a high cost of living area with a wife who retired at 30.
 I was fortunate to come from a middle class family and have no student debt when I graduated, but I worked through college and had a scholarship.

 My bias will be towards Fidelity and Vanguard for savings and investing since both now offer a universe of index funds that is more than sufficient for retirement planning at extremely low costs.
 I’ve also been a customer of both companies for over 25 years so I really know their pros and cons.
 For various reasons, I have also been a customer of Schwab, ETrade, TD Ameritrade and others.
 But with the strategies that make the most sense, there is no reason to use any provider other than Fidelity or Vanguard.